FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 # customizing functionality
-there are several areas you can customize and override the default functionality of the library as described below. all configuration settings must be specified during app started with the `UseFastEndpoints()` call.
+there are several areas you can customize/override the default functionality of the library. all configuration settings must be specified during app startup with the `UseFastEndpoints()` call.

 ## specify json serializer options
 the settings for the default json serializer which is `System.Text.Json` can be set like so: